VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Premium Support

-If you're talking about delayed warm-up behavior, around 4-5 seconds, I assume that no increase in engine speed occurs during this time, so the engine speed remains at this averaged 250 RPM.
-In this case, the cause is likely due to the lack of fuel injection.
+If you're talking about delayed warm-up behavior, around 4-5 seconds, I assume that no increase in engine speed occurs, so the engine speed remains at this averaged 250 rpm.
+In this case, the cause is also likely to be the lack of fuel injection.

 This still seems strange to me:

-If the battery and starter motor only bring the engine up to, say, 250 rpm, and therefore nothing is injected initially - where would a sudden increase in the starter motor's power come from, which could then cause the EDC to finally inject something?
+If the battery and starter only manage to bring the engine up to, say, 250 rpm, and therefore nothing is injected initially, where could a sudden increase in starter performance come from, which could then cause the EDC to finally inject something?

-On the contrary, the battery discharge during organ playing is more likely to lead to a decrease in the starter motor's performance and therefore the engine speed, so TDIs should certainly never start icon_question.gif
+On the contrary, the battery discharge during starting is more likely to lead to a decrease in starter performance and thus engine speed, so that TDIs will certainly never start icon_confused.gif:

 Or am I missing something here?